NickHMetzler/Air-Bot/ReadMe.md

    ### Keybind equivalents keybinds.txt vs in game
    - Keybind `bomb` in game is `Drop bomb series`.
    - Keybind `ccrp` in game is `Set Mission Bombing Target`.
+   - Keybind `ccrp_off` in game is `Deactivate Target Point`.
    - Keybind `radar` in game is `Switch Radar/IRST search on/off`.

 ## Usage

-   1. Run the `Air_Bot.py` as Administrator to avoid any errors.
+   1. Run the `exe` file as Administrator to avoid any errors.
    2. Follow the on-screen instructions to start the bot.
    - To stop the bot, press and hold the `q` key for a second.